Test ID: PCT

 Procalcitonin (ProCT) is measured in this homogeneous automated immunofluorescent assay on the BRAHMS Kryptor.
-The Kryptor uses TRACT (Time Resolved Amplified Cryptate Emission) technology based on a nonradioactive transfer of energy.
+The Kryptor uses TRACE (Time Resolved Amplified Cryptate Emission) technology based on a nonradioactive transfer of energy.
 This transfer occurs between 2 fluorescent tracers: the donor (europium cryptate) and the acceptor (XL665).
 In the ProCT assay, a sheep polyclonal antibody against calcitonin is labeled with europium cryptate and a mouse monoclonal antibody against catacalcin is labeled with XL665.
 ProCT is sandwiched between the 2 antibodies, bringing them into close proximity.
 When the antigen-antibody complex is excited with a nitrogen laser at 337 nm, some fluorescent energy is emitted at 620 nm and the rest is transferred to XL665.
 This energy is then emitted as fluorescence at 665 nm.
 A ratio of the energy emitted at 665 nm to that emitted at 620 nm (internal reference) is calculated for each sample.
 Signal intensity is proportional to the number of antigen-antibody complexes formed, and therefore to antigen concentration.(Package insert: BRAHMS PCT Sensitive Kryptor.
 Thermo Fisher Scientific BRAHMS LLC, Middletown, VA)

 Monday through Saturday; 2:30 p.m.